John Cale (c) Abbie Trayler-Smith

 Keyboards and noise for the Manic Street Preachers

-Contributes "keyboards and noise" to Auto-Intoxication, a track of the Postcards From A Young Man album by Welsh band Manic Street Preachers.
+Contributes "keyboards and noise" to Auto-Intoxication, a track of the Postcards From A Young Man album by Welsh rock band Manic Street Preachers.

 Agnes Obel